Giscus Comments

 Best Practices

-- Test locally — comments won’t work on localhost but verify the script loads
+- Test locally — the embedded thread won’t load on localhost, but verify the

 Further Reading